wp-plugins/download-monitor/readme.txt

 For older versions of wordpress use the older Download Monitor version 2.2.3 which is available from http://wordpress.org/extend/plugins/download-monitor/download/ (tested and working in Wordpress 2.0 and 2.3).

+Plugin contains filetype icons from the Fugue Icon Pack by Yusuke Kamiyamane (http://pinvoke.com).

 = Features =

 *	Built in Download Page function with built in sorting, pagination, and search.
 This was going to be a paid addon but i'm too nice - so please donate if you use it!